Personal profile

 Biography

-Complementing his scientific expertise, Ibrahim pursued advanced studies, obtaining PGD in Data Science and Analytics from Data Science Institute, Cork (2024) and Computer Vision and Artificial Intelligence from the University of Limerick (2025 ip).
-In addition to his research, Ibrahim is involved in teaching, serving as a module leader for Laboratory Calculations (CH4021) in the Department of Chemical Sciences/UL.
-He has published extensively with an h-index of 44 (Google Scholar ).
+Complementing his scientific expertise, Ibrahim pursued advanced studies in Data Science and Analytics from the Data Science Institute, Cork (2024) and Computer Vision and Artificial Intelligence from the University of Limerick (2025), Ireland.
+In addition to his research, Ibrahim is involved in teaching, serving as module leader for Fundamental Laboratory Calculations (CH4021) in the Department of Chemical Sciences/UL.
+He has published several research articles obtaining an h-index of 40 (Google Scholar ).

-Ibrahim's current research focuse on the synthesis of advanced functional nanomaterials for battery energy storage systems, with an emphasis on leveraging Data-driven Methods and Machine Learning (ML) to drive innovation in addressing complex research challenges.
+Ibrahim's current research focuses on the synthesis of advanced functional nanomaterials for battery energy storage systems, with an emphasis on leveraging DFT, Data-driven Methods and Machine Learning (ML) to drive innovation in addressing complex research challenges.

 Related documents